swetha0/lab-angular-cricpro/README.md

 ![Image description](https://i1.faceprep.in/ProGrad/face-logo-resized.png)

-# ProGrad Lab | Angular Introduction - CricPro
+# ProGrad Lab | Angular - CricPro

+## Introduction

+We are gonna be recreating our CricPro Cricket DashBoard using Angular.

 ## Learning Goals